1. Nature of Terms

 We shall not be liable to you if we are unable to perform our services as a result of anything beyond our reasonable control.
 In the event of any such occurrence, we shall notify you as soon as reasonably practicable thereafter.

-13.1 We comply with the Personal Data Privacy Ordinance (“PDO”).
-The personal data that you supply to us and to which PDO applies may only be used:-
+13.2 We also comply with the Personal Data Privacy Ordinance (“PDPO”) and the personal data that you supply to us and to which PDPO applies may only be used:-

-- to the extent that company secretarial services are requested by you from Robsec Limited or RD Secretaries (1990) Limited, for the purposes of those companies to deliver the requested services to you;
+- to the extent that company secretarial services are requested by you from companies owned by partner(s) of our firm, for the purposes of those companies to deliver the requested services to you;

 - to meet the requirements of Practice Direction P (referred to in Clause 6.1 above); and

-- for the direct marketing of our services.
+- for the marketing of our legal services where this has been consented to by you.

-13.2 Data held by us relating to you will be treated confidentially save in the circumstances referred at Clause 6.2 above or as otherwise directed by you.
+13.3 Data held by us relating to you will be treated confidentially except (i) in the circumstances referred at Clause 6 above, or (ii) where otherwise required by law or regulation to which we are subject, or (iii) as otherwise directed by you.

-13.3 Under the terms of the PDO, you may check whether we hold data about you and request that you have access to such data.
-You are also entitled to request us to correct any inaccurate data and to specify our policies relating to such data.
-You may object to the use by us of your personal data for marketing, whereupon we will not use this for such purposes.
+13.4 You may check whether we hold data about you and request that you have access to such data.
+You may also request us to correct any inaccurate data and to specify our policies relating to such data.

 14. Limitation on Liability